go-aah/docs/getting-started.md

+Title: Getting started with aah framework
+Desc: It is easy to start and work with aah framework.
+Installing aah framework and CLI tool, Creating your first aah application, Running your aah application, etc.
+Keywords: getting started, aah framework, aah first application
+---
 # Getting started with aah framework

 It is easy to start and work with aah framework.
 Let's make sure you have [Go environment ready](prerequisites.html).